PRASHIK-99/testrepo/README.md

 ## Editring the file

-Its a markdown filw in the repository
+Its a markdown file in the repository